Spain says containing wildfire as conditions improve

 Madrid (AFP) – Spanish authorities said Saturday that firefighters and soldiers were managing to contain a blaze in the country's west that has forced hundreds of people to evacuate from nearby villages.

-"Today we're hoping to strike a blow against this fire...
-It's a very intense task," said civil protection coordinator Nieves Villar, adding that conditions were improving as the high wind-speeds of recent days dropped back.
+"Today, we're hoping to strike a blow against this fire...
+It's a very intense task," said civil protection coordinator Nieves Villar, adding that conditions had improved as the high wind-speeds of recent days dropped back.

+That prompted regional forest fire prevention and extinction services to declare the situation "stabilised" by late evening.

+"The situation with the forest fire in Pinofranqueado is better than yesterday and the change in the weather conditions can help as the hours go by," regional government leader Guillermo Fernandez Vara said in a post to social media.

-Despite that improvement, Villar said the authorities were "still far from saying this fire is under control", with winds only expected finally to calm on Sunday, when there is the possibility of light rain.
+Winds are only expected to finally calm on Sunday, when there is the possibility of light rain.

 Local authorities have blamed arson for the wildfire that broke out Wednesday near the village of Pinofranqueado in the sparsely populated region of Extremadura bordering Portugal.